Gadolinium Settlements May Be Available!

-MRI Contrast Problems from Gadolinium Toxicity
+MRI Contrast Gadolinium Toxicity

 Gadolinium is a rare earth metal, which is used in MRI contrast dye to help enhance the images.
 While the manufacturers have maintained that it is safe for individuals without kidney problems, mounting evidence confirms that gadolinium may be retained in the body and brain, resulting in painful and debilitating side effects for some patients.